Nickelodeon Logo

 Nickelodeon opened subsidiaries and programmed thematic blocks throughout its career before becoming a self-contained universe.
 In January 1988, Nick Jr.’s morning and afternoon cycles were launched, targeting preschoolers.
 In the summer of 1991, Nicktoons appeared, presenting original cartoons and becoming a brand in its own right.
 It is now a separate channel that debuted in 2002.

-In 1999, Nickelodeon partnered with the Sesame Workshop to form the Noggin education division.
+In 1999, Nickelodeon partnered with Sesame Workshop to form the Noggin education division.
 It became the first unique TV program with its interactive website.
-Later (in 2009), the teenage TV block TeenNick appeared, created based on TEENick and The N. So, the world of children’s TV broadcasting gradually became an independent universe.
-She had followers in many countries of the world.
+Later (in 2009), the teenage TV block TeenNick appeared, created based on TEENick and The N. So, the world of children’s TV broadcasting gradually became independent.
+She had followers in many countries.
 Gradually, original films, amusement parks, and even themed cruises were added.

 The name of the TV channel used in the logo is associated with the first five-cent cinemas that bore the name “nickelodeons.”
-In the course of evolution, the emblem has changed, improved, and adapted to modern requirements, as the children’s broadcast network has dramatically expanded.
-In total, there are six variants of the personal sign in her arsenal.
+In the course of evolution, the emblem has changed, improved, and adapted to modern requirements as the children’s broadcast network has dramatically expanded.
+There are six variants of the personal sign in her arsenal.

 What is Nickelodeon?